Giant Steps (The Boo Radleys album): Background

+The Boo Radleys released their second studio Everything's Alright Forever (1992) through Creation Records.
+It reached number 55 on the UK Albums Chart, and gave the band their first hit in that territory with "Does This Hurt", which peaked at number 67 on the Singles Chart.
+With frequent live performances, and attention from the press, the band's profile rose.
+Following a US tour with Sugar, the Boo Radleys began working on their next release.

 Guitarist Martin Carr had wanted to make an album that was more musically ambitious than the shoegaze sound they were known for.
 He said the rest of the band felt that no other act on the Creation Records roster were as competent as them.
 Journalist David Cavanagh said the band used the studio as an instrument, "push[ing] back the boundaries" of music as Screamadelica (1991) by Primal Scream had previously done, "crashing from genre to genre" as if the Boo Radleys were making their own iteration of the White album (1968) by the Beatles.

 Release

-Assistant press officer Andy Saunders was enamoured with the album; him and label co-founder Dick Green told marketing consultant Tim Abbot to "chuck everything at it", in terms of promotional efforts.
-While label co-founder Alan McGee liked "Lazarus", he thought the rest of it was too avant-garde for his music tastes.
+Assistant press officer Andy Saunders was enamoured with the album.
+He and label co-founder Dick Green told marketing consultant Tim Abbot to "chuck everything at it" in terms of promotional efforts.
+While label co-founder Alan McGee liked "Lazarus", he thought the rest of it was too avant-garde.
 Carr was not worried by this response as McGee had taken some time to change his similar opinion on Everything's Alright Forever.
 "Lazarus" was released was the album's lead single in November 1992.
-McGee understood the change in the band's sound, but informed them that the label would be focussing their efforts on Mezcal Head (1993) by labelmates Swervedriver, who had the chance of becoming bigger in the US.
+McGee understood the change in the band's sound, but informed them the label would be focusing its efforts on Mezcal Head (1993) by labelmates Swervedriver, who had the chance of becoming bigger in the US.
 To help aid the album's promotion, Saunders wanted Carr to be perceived by the press as a musical genius akin to Brian Wilson of the Beach Boys or Kevin Shields from former Creation group My Bloody Valentine.
 Alongside this, the band performed at Sound City festival in Glasgow.
+"Lazarus" was gaining traction in the US, and subsequently, the Boo Radleys became a popular act during the 1994 Lollapalooza touring festival.